jennyliucl/movie-recommender/README.md

 # movie-recommender
-Recommend movies by the color you like.
+Recommend IMDb top 1000 movies by the color you like.
+[Click here](https://jennyliu.shinyapps.io/IMDbMovieRecommender/)